There are many cookie-cutter real estate letter templates and samples that you can get for free or pay for.

-The term “real estate letter” is often interchangeably used with the term “real estate prospecting letter” and is used by a wide range of different real estate professionals, such as realtors, investors, loan officers, and others.
+The term “real estate letter” is often interchangeably used with the term “real estate prospecting letter” and is used by many real estate professionals, such as realtors, investors, loan officers, and others.

 It is typically a letter sent as a physical direct mail piece to seller and/or buyer prospects to generate different types of leads.

-Regarding generating buyer leads from real estate letters, the goal for real estate agents is to persuade them to work with them as the buyer’s agents.
+Regarding generating buyer leads from real estate letters, real estate agents aim to persuade them to work with them as the buyer’s agents.

 In turn, for real estate investors, it is to find cash buyers or other investors they can work with on a current deal they have under contract and/or future deals.